fivetran/dbt_twilio_source/README.md

 ### Step 4: Enabling/Disabling Models

-Your Twilio connector might not sync every table that this package expects, for example if you are not using the Twilio messaging service feature.
+Your Twilio connection might not sync every table that this package expects, for example if you are not using the Twilio messaging service feature.
 If your syncs exclude certain tables, it is either because you do not use that functionality in Twilio or have actively excluded some tables from your syncs.
 In order to enable or disable the relevant tables in the package, you will need to add the following variable(s) to your `dbt_project.yml` file.

 By default, all variables are assumed to be `true`.